Cynicarlos/HiMA/README.md

 Then you may use ```tail -f train.log``` to see the training process.
 ## Test
-Before evaluating our pretrained models, please download them by the following links and put them in the ```pretrained``` folder.
+Before evaluating our pretrained models, please download them by the following links and change their name to `sony.pth` et. al and put them in the ```pretrained``` folder.
 [Google Drive](https://drive.google.com/drive/folders/196hPm0aLqpgsxLryKqKpE0UKgvXE_0ap?usp=drive_link) or [Baidu Drive](https://pan.baidu.com/s/146zs6nfFdNcTmA3ytsd7vQ?pwd=8fem)
 ```
 python test_sony.py